acend/argocd-basics-training/content/en/docs/_index.md

 ---

-[Argo CD](https://argoproj.github.io/argo-cd/) ist ein Teil des [Argo Projektes](https://argoproj.github.io/) und unter der [Cloud Native Computing Foundation (CNCF)](https://www.cncf.io/) angegliedert.
-Das Projekt ist knapp dreijährig, komplett OpenSource und primär in Go implementiert.
+[Argo CD](https://argoproj.github.io/argo-cd/) is a part of the [Argo Project](https://argoproj.github.io/) and affiliated under the [Cloud Native Computing Foundation (CNCF)](https://www.cncf.io/).
+The project is just under three years old, completely open source, and primarily implemented in Go.

-Wie der Name schon verrät kümmert sich Argo CD um den continuous delivery-Aspekt von CI/CD.
-Die continuous integration wird durch ein CI-Tool wie GitLab CI/CD, Jenkins, Tekton oder GitHub Actions wahrgenommen.
-Der Core von Argo CD besteht aus einem Kubernetes-Controller, welcher kontinuierlich den live-State mit dem desired-State vergleicht.
-Der live-State wird dabei von der Kubernetes-API abgegriffen, und der desired-State ist in Form von Manifests in YAML oder JSON in einem Git Repository persistiert.
-Argo CD hilft dabei auf Abweichungen der States hinzuweisen, die Abweichungen darzustellen oder auch autonom den desired-State wiederherzustellen.
+As the name suggests, Argo CD takes care of the continuous delivery aspect of CI/CD.
+Continuous integration is handled by a CI tool such as GitLab CI/CD, Jenkins, Tekton or GitHub Actions.
+The core of Argo CD consists of a Kubernetes controller, which continuously compares the live-state with the desired-state.
+The live-state is tapped from the Kubernetes API, and the desired-state is persisted in the form of manifests in YAML or JSON in a Git repository.
+Argo CD helps to point out deviations of the states, to display the deviations or to autonomously restore the desired state.

-Argo CD wird auf einer Kubernetes-basierten Container Plattform deployed und betrieben.
-Es ist möglich mehrere Kubernetes und OpenShift Cluster an eine ArgoCD Instanz anzubinden.
+Argo CD is deployed and operated on a Kubernetes-based container platform.
+It is possible to connect multiple Kubernetes and OpenShift clusters to one ArgoCD instance.

 {{% alert  color="primary" %}}
 [Argo CD](https://argoproj.github.io/argo-cd/) is a declarative, GitOps continuous delivery tool for Kubernetes.